 A: Please contact Rev. Greta Jo Seidohl, Assistant Minister, at firstname.lastname@example.org.
 Official membership requires your signature in our official membership book and an annual monetary contribution of any amount.

 Q: Why do we hear people's pronouns all the time?

 A: FSC is affirming of all gender expressions.
 Our work involves "bringing everyone to the table" -- so we normalize the expression of individual pronouns (he, him, she, her, they, them, and others) by often including them when we introduce ourselves.
 Here's a great explanation of why pronouns are important.

 Q: What are the round things under the seats?

 A: Those are air vents.
 They allowed air heated by steam pipes under the Sanctuary to rise and warm the room.
 The building now has a modern heating system, but those vents remain.
 Technicians still use the crawlspace to perform maintenance or install equipment, and sometimes they find old concert tickets or coins.

-Q: Where can I drop off a delivery?
+Q: Where and when can I drop off a delivery?

 A: The office is open for deliveries Monday through Friday, from 9:00am to 4:30pm.
 Please note that Fountain Street is a one-way street heading east from Division Avenue.
 The church is the second building on the right side.
 A loading zone is located just past the bus top and crosswalk.
-Enter through the doors under "24" or ring the doorbell if they are locked.
+Enter through the doors under the "24" near the ramp.